 4. When facing a tight deadline, how do you react?

 If you have previous accounting experience, this is a great opportunity to discuss moments when you encouraged teamwork among your peers to get an end-of-year statement out on time.
-This question is also a time to talk about your time management skills
+This question is also a time to talk about your time management skills.

 Even if you don’t have much accounting experience, you can talk about how you work under pressure and what systems you have to ensure everything goes smoothly.

->>MORE: Learn more about using the STAR method to describe situations, show what actions you took, and explain how you resolved the problem.
+Use the STAR method to describe situations, show what actions you took, and explain how you resolved the problem.

 5. How do you organize and prioritize your daily tasks?

 Accountants need a high level of organization — nothing can slip through the cracks.
 This question seeks to figure out what methods of organization you use and how effective they are.
-You can talk about to-do lists if that works best for you.
+You can talk about to-do lists if those work best for you.
 Additionally, if you have experience as an accountant, you can explain how you split your time between clients, accounting procedures, and working with your team.

 6. Do you have your CPA?